gornskew/lisply-mcp/README.md

-   [installed](https://docs.docker.com/engine/install/) on the same host as where the Node.js is running this MCP wrapper script, e.g., if the script is running through WSL, then Docker must also be installed in the WSL environment, and likewise if the Node script is running natively on Windows.
+   [installed](https://docs.docker.com/engine/install/) on the same host as where the Node.js is running this MCP wrapper script, e.g., if the script is running through WSL, then Docker must also be installed in the WSL environment, and, likewise, if the Node script is running natively on Windows.
 Note that Docker Desktop is not needed in a WSL configuration; non-GUI Docker can be installed with standard Linux package managers.

-3. Clone this repo with git to a location of your choice (a directory that Claude Desktop can access).
+3. Clone this repo with git to a location of your choice (i.e., a directory that Claude Desktop can access).